• Active learning is at the heart of everything we do.

 • Language Arts

-Fourth grade is a magical year for young readers and an emphasis is placed on the theme of empathy throughout all fourth grade shared novels and extended outside the classroom through community service work.
+Fourth grade is a magical year for young readers and an emphasis is placed on the theme of empathy throughout all fourth grade shared novels, extended outside the classroom through community service work.

 READING: Students travel back in time to Nazi occupied Europe during World War II and pour through the pages of Lois Lowry’s Number the Stars.
 They imagine being lost in the wilderness as they devour Brian Paulsen’s Hatchet.
-A particular highlight of the curriculum, includes working alongside the team at local therapeutic horse farm, Endeavor to explore the themes students are reading about in practice.
+The fourth grade team passionately and purposefully chooses a selection of diverse titles which uniquely motivate and inspire a variety of readers.
+A particular highlight of the curriculum includes working alongside the team at local therapeutic horse farm, Endeavor, to explore the themes students are reading about in practice.

-WRITING: Students continue to cycle through the writing process of outline, draft, edit, revise, and publish utilizing components of the Judith Hochman’s Basic Writing Skills program.
+WRITING: Students continue to cycle through the writing process of outline, draft, edit, revise, and publish utilizing Hochman and Wexler’s Writing Revolution program.
 Stronger connections between reading and writing are developed and emphasis is placed on the importance of using descriptive language and elaborating on an idea.
-Students learn to proactively edit their writing so they can add, delete, reorganize, and apply what they have learned through direct instruction in appropriate grammar in their writing.
+Students learn to proactively revise and edit their writing so they can add, delete, reorganize, and apply what they have learned through direct instruction in appropriate grammar in their writing.
 By the end of the year, students complete a multi-paragraph research report.

-A Learning Specialists works closely with the fourth grade homeroom teachers to plan for extensions and remediation as needed.
-In addition, growth is monitored for all students through both informal and formal assessments, such as the Developmental Reading Assessment and Gates-Macginitie Reading Test to prepare them for the transition to the Upper Campus.
+Our Academic Support team works closely with the fourth grade homeroom teachers to plan for extensions and remediation as needed.
+In addition, growth is monitored for all students through both informal and formal assessments.
+As the students round out the spring, a particular focus on writing stamina prepares them for the transition to the Upper School.

 • Math